 Hearing about these complications can be worrisome, but remember there is a wide range of support available to help you.
 Diabetes Australia is the national body for people affected by all types of diabetes and those at risk.
 You can find lots of useful information on their website.

 Your community pharmacist is part of the team that can help you manage your diabetes, so speak to them about your diagnosis.

 You can ask your pharmacist if you are eligible for a Diabetes MedsCheck: an in-pharmacy medicines review specifically related to your diabetes.
 During a Diabetes MedsCheck, your pharmacist will have an individual consultation with you and discuss how to get the best out of your medicines, use of your blood sugar monitor and equip you to effectively manage your diabetes.

 Your pharmacy may also offer a range of additional diabetes services such as access to dieticians, diabetes educators and walking groups.

-Maintaining healthy blood pressure is important because the higher your blood pressu...
+Maintaining healthy blood pressure is important because high blood pressure is a ris...

 How diabetes is managed is dependent on the type of diabetes and each individual.
 It's important to regularly consult your health care team.

 Many community pharmacies are now access points for services and products provided u...